Pichi Richi Railway and Southern Flinders

 - Experienced & informative tour driver/guide.

 The oldest and last remaining operating portion of the original ‘Ghan’ railway, the award winning Pichi Richi Railway is a unique journey through deep rock cuttings, along stone wall embankments and spectacular iron bridges.
 Step into the past and be taken through timeless southern Flinders landscapes to Quorn in genuine 1920’s timber carriages powered by an original Ghan locomotive.
 While here, we explore the southern Flinders, with its fascinating heritage, rural towns and ancient landscapes.
 Join us as we experience this fascinating piece of South Australia’s history.

 (includes light lunch and two course dinner)

 We depart this morning after completing home pick-ups (limited areas*) heading up through the northern suburbs.
 We pause at Gawler for our morning tea before continuing through the Clare Valley.

 The famous Clare Vineyards roll out toward the horizon as we pass through the pretty towns of Auburn and Clare.
 We have a comfort stop along the way as we head to Gladstone, nestled in the Rocky River Valley at the southern end of the Flinders Ranges.

 Continuing alongside the Gulf we reach our destination of Port Augusta in the late afternoon.
 Colonised in 1852, it was a thriving commercial centre and port that served the needs of northern hinterland pastoralists.
 When the Indian Pacific Railway was completed in 1917 the town started to become the pivotal transport hub we are more familiar with today.
 Its geographical position has seen it become a major service centre for trucks crossing the Nullarbor or heading into the Northern Territory.

-(includes cooked breakfast, light lunch and three course dinner)
+(includes cooked breakfast, light lunch and two course dinner)